 PvP.
 Show off your wins and losses, record the gear and build you were using at the time, have leaderboards, 16-man tournaments with spectators, everything.
 Award the winners with legendaries that don’t drop elsewhere.
 You could even separate these tournaments by character class to avoid balancing issues, and award items specific to the class.
 Have a new type of rare shrine that guarantees a legendary to one of the first two players to touch it–to the winner, after they duel.
 Obviously there are adjustments to be made; there are skills that would be absolutely unfair in PvP, because they would one-shot players if used the same way they would work against monsters, or because you might spec for Fire Damage and a player in the tournament has made themselves totally invulnerable to that element.
 MMOs have basically solved this problem already by having skills that do one thing in PvE and another in PvP (“Freeze enemy on hit” becomes “Slow enemy on hit”).
 It’s a lot of work, but it’s the sort of lot of work that justifies buying another expansion.

 It’d also be great to see some cooperative competition, like an MVP award after completing rifts.
 Why not track a player’s damage, kills, buffs, debuffs, heals, and deaths, and work out some measure of how useful they were?

-Let’s be clear: if I never felt the need to put my hands toward some pointless, endless progression while listening to music or podcasts, I would probably hate Diablo, yet I often do feel that need.
-So: I hope it continues to grow into a better game, but when it comes to the niche of looking to endlessly and thoughtfully busy yourself with nothing, Diablo 3 is already as good as it gets!
+But let’s be clear: if I never felt the need to put my hands toward some pointless, endless progression while listening to music or podcasts, I would probably hate Diablo.
+I hope it continues to grow into a better game, but when it comes to the niche of looking to endlessly and thoughtlessly busy yourself with nothing, Diablo 3 is already as good as it gets.
 And you can put that quote on the box.